joncombe/docker-nginx-letsencrypt-setup/README.md

 This script sets up a Let's Encrypt certificate on an Nginx webserver for use in a Docker environment.
 It only takes a minute.

+You can read more about it here: https://www.joncom.be/projects/docker-nginx-letsencrypt-setup/

 ## How to use

 - Ensure your DNS is already configured and propagated.
+- Ensure docker and docker compose are installed on your server.
 - Run the following line to copy the `certbot.py` and `certbot.json` files from this repo to your server.
   ```
   curl -OO https://raw.githubusercontent.com/joncombe/docker-nginx-letsencrypt-setup/main/{certbot.json,certbot.py}